RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 To start Orca for the first time and open its settings dialog, type `orca -s` in your terminal program.

-Within the settings app, you can indicate whether you are using a full or laptop keyboard, change voice options, etc. As with Windows screen readers, <kbd>Insert</kbd> is the default Orca modifier key used in keyboard shortcuts, but switching to laptop mode assigns <kbd>CapsLock</kbd> to <kbd>Orca</kbd>.
+Within the settings app, you can indicate whether you are using a full or laptop keyboard, change voice options, etc. As with Windows screen readers, <kbd>Insert</kbd> is the default <kbd>Orca</kbd> modifier key used in keyboard shortcuts, but switching to laptop mode assigns <kbd>CapsLock</kbd> to <kbd>Orca</kbd>.

 Once you have the settings how you like them, you can just type `orca` in a terminal to start the screen reader in subsequent sessions.
 To stop Orca, press <kbd>Ctrl-C</kbd> in the same terminal window in which you started it.
 Or you can use the keyboard shortcut <kbd>Windows-Alt-S</kbd> (or the equivalent keys on your keyboard, like <kbd>Command-Opt-S</kbd> on a Mac) to toggle Orca on and off.